RonnyPfannschmidt/needy/README.md

 * declarations of services/resources and their lifecycles
 * scopes and their interactions (testing lifecycles vs application lifecylces - and interplay)
 * parameterization and versatile mechanisms of keeping things alive (pytest parametrize with less teardown)
-* sync/async usage -> async code, sync outside useage (any dependency that dynamically requests another should be ableto do that async as to ensure control is yielded to the system when obtaining another dependency)
+* sync/async usage -> async code, sync outside usage (any dependency that dynamically requests another should be ableto do that async as to ensure control is yielded to the system when obtaining another dependency)
 * multiple resolvers/mechanisms to provide dependencies
   * svcs is the key example for something that explicitly avoids injection
   * fastapi/dishka use types and annotations to configure the resolution